FMMT666/launchpad.py/README.md

 Some Pygame versions do not work on some OSes (e.g. v1.9.2 might cause trouble with Windows 7/10).
 I cannot tell you any more than just "try!".
 The latest fixes (4/2017) were tested with v1.9.3 (via pip from Python 2.7.13) and Windows 10 (x64).
 That seems to work fine again...

+Note (04.2020): Latest release of pygame (1.9.6) gives segmentation fault on Windows 10 (x64) while initializing midi device.
+Version 2.0.0.dev6 seems to work fine.
+To install pygame2.0.0.dev6:
+pip install pygame==2.0.0.dev6

 As of 2/2018, launchpad.py comes with Python 3 support.
 Tested, so far: